reason for job change

 According to a CareerBuilder survey, 36% of employees changed jobs due to a lack of appreciation or recognition at their previous jobs.
 Feeling undervalued or underappreciated in a workplace can be demotivating.
 It may lead individuals to seek a work environment where their contributions are recognized and rewarded.
 It can be a top reason for job change.

 Sample Answer: “I am looking for a job that challenges me and allows me to utilize my skills effectively.
-In my previous role, I felt that I was not given enough opportunities to grow.
+I felt I was not given enough opportunities to grow in my previous role.
 Therefore, I decided to explore companies that offer more challenging work where I can develop both professionally and personally.”

 4) Personal Issues

 There are instances when personal circumstances take precedence over professional commitments.
-Personal issues such as family obligations, health concerns, or relocation may necessitate a job change.
+Individual issues such as family obligations, health concerns, or relocation may necessitate a job change.

-Sample Answer: “Due to personal circumstances, such as family obligations or health concerns, I had to make the difficult decision to prioritize my personal well-being.
+Sample Answer: “Due to personal circumstances, such as family obligations or health concerns, I had to decide to prioritize my well-being.
 Now that the situation has improved, I am ready to re-enter the job market and contribute my skills and knowledge to a new organization.”

 5) Receiving a More Attractive Job Offer

-A compelling reason for job change is receiving an offer for a better position.
-This could encompass various aspects, including higher salaries, increased responsibilities, better growth opportunities, or improved work-life balance.
+A compelling reason for a job change is receiving an offer for a better position.
+This could include higher salaries, increased responsibilities, better growth opportunities, or improved work-life balance.

 Sample Answer: “I was presented with an exciting opportunity for a better position that aligns perfectly with my skills and future goals.
 The new role offers increased responsibilities and growth prospects, which motivates me to bring my best to the organization.”